 - Play back the question to the interviewer and any data that you have received until this point.

 - Ask the interviewer to repeat or explain the information you were given to make sure you understand it correctly and clarify what they are expecting you to do.
-Make sure that you understand what outcome variable you need to calculate and what unit of measurement they are asking for (e.g., number of sales per day/week/month/quarter/year).
+Make sure that you understand what outcome variable you need to calculate and what unit of measurement they are asking for (e.g., number of sales or revenue of sales per day/week/month/quarter/year).

 Step 2: Think about your approach